cndreisbach/resume/resume.md

     Designed and created [Qu](http://github.com/cfpb/qu), a data platform used to serve public datasets.
 Qu is capable of streaming datasets of arbitrary length, ingesting and manipulating datasets based off definition files, and batch processing map-reduce jobs on that data.
+Qu is powered by Clojure and MongoDB.

     Co-chair of the Open Source Working Group.
 Helped coordinate a major effort to open source over a dozen projects.

+    Helped organize an internal testing mini-conference aimed at increasing testing on CFPB projects.
+Within a year, all projects were using continuous integration and had comprehensive test suites.

 August 2011 - November 2012
 :   *Developer at [Relevance (now Cognitect)](http://cognitect.com/)*